Lewis-Matt/database-exercises/notes/jsp.md

     </html>
 Notice that we do not include the page contentType directive in the navbar.jsp file.

-When the file is processed, the end user will see the two files combined together like so:
+When the file is processed, the end user will see the two files combined like so:

     <!doctype html>
     <html>